 I took the program last year.
 Must I reapply?

-You should submit a new application form, the Behavioral Standards Consent Form, a letter from an instructor, and an up-to-date high school transcript.
-You need not submit a personal essay, the application fee, or a recommendation from a guidance counselor or principal.
+You should submit a new application form, the Community Standards Consent Form, a letter from an instructor, and an up-to-date high school transcript.
+You do not need to submit a personal essay, the application fee, or a recommendation from a guidance counselor or principal.
 Creative writing applicants should follow the directions for submitting required writing samples.
-When applying online you should follow the application instructions for past participants.
+When applying online, you should follow the application instructions for past participants.